SKT799/LoRA-FineTuning-Llama-3.1-8B/README.md

 # Limitation Of the evaluation:
 ```
-The honest caveat
-16-20 queries is a small eval set.
+My derived eval set contains only 16 queries and 16 queries is small eval set.
 The numbers (precision 0.075→0.142, F1 0.070→0.162) are a real, controlled signal — same retrieval, same NLI judge, only the adapter changes — but they're directional, not a statistically robust benchmark.
 ```
 ---